 The second period of St. Therese's life: from 1877 till the grace of Christmas 1886 - at Les Buissonnets

 Louis Martin and his five daughters moved into a villa in Lisieux in 1877; they named it "Les Buissonnets" ("the little bushes").
+They enjoyed the company of Zelie's brother, Isidore Guerin, who was a pharmacist in Lisieux, and his wife, Celine.
 Therese's sisters taught her at home for a few years.
-About the end of 1879 or the beginning of 1880 she made her first confession at St. Pierre's Cathedral.
+About the end of 1879 or the beginning of 1880 little Therese made her first confession at St. Pierre's Cathedral.

 Photos Les Buissonnets and statue copyright Al Basil; photo of Lisieux Carmel copyright Paul Ryan, all rights reserved.
 Used with permission.